Christmas spiced red cabbage recipe by Mary Gwynn

-December at the Farmer’s Market with Mary Gwynn who shares her recipe for Christmas spiced red cabbage.
+December at the Farmer’s Market with Mary Gwynn who shares her Christmas spiced red cabbage recipe.

 This month our guest food blogger Mary Gwynn avoids the supermarket scrum and heads to the farmer’s market to discover the best local produce to enjoy over the festive season.
 Check out Mary’s recipe below for Christmas Spiced Red Cabbage… a quick and easy way to add colour, flavour and interest to your festive menu.

 There is nothing quite like a visit to your local farmers’ market to get into the true spirit of Christmas.
 The sights, scents and sounds of the season are all present as you mingle with other food enthusiasts, intent on selecting the best produce to enjoy at this special time of year, or simply to soak up the festive atmosphere.
 Whether it’s shopping for tried and trusted favourites, getting advice on the best way to cook your carefully selected produce from those most qualified to offer it, or perhaps trying something new for the first time – it’s all a world away from pushing a frenzied trolley round the supermarket!

 To make sure you get the best from your visit and spend your budget wisely, be sure to plan ahead and do a bit of research.
 Sit down a few days ahead and make lists of what you want from your trip to the market.
 Check online at the Kent Farmers Market Association website for advice on individual markets, which suppliers you will find there and what to buy in season.
 Then look at your favourite suppliers’ own websites to see if you can order ahead and collect from the market.